cloudmesh-community/fa19-516-158/project/report.md

 ## Implementation

+:o2: AN introduction is missing that deliniates the burn from the deployment process.

-The implementation consists of the following steps:
+(:o2: the implementation is not completed) The implementation consists of the following steps:

 1. Buring the Raspian image on the SD card
 2. Setting Static IP address on the SD card
 3. Setting HostNames on the SD card

-Due to the use of cm-pi-burn, the cluster the SD Cards come preinstalled with hostnames, IP addresses, user key, and ssh enabled, so accessing each pi is easy and possible immediately after the boot.
+Due to the use of `cm-pi-burn`, the cluster SD Cards come preinstalled with hostnames, IP addresses, user key, and ssh enabled, so accessing each pi is easy and possible immediately after the boot.
 See the [cm-pi-burn](<https://github.com/cloudmesh/cloudmesh_pi_burn/blob/master/cm-pi-burn.md>)